qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 Add this into `repositories`

 ```
-// the repository for ImmPtl
+// the repository for iPortal
 maven { url 'https://jitpack.io' }

 // the repository for Cloth Config